Machine learning classification of black holes in the mass--spin diagram: Summary

 We present a new framework for visualizing and interpreting black hole populations with the mass--spin diagram, analogous to the classic HR diagram in stellar astrophysics.
 While the HR diagram has long served as a cornerstone in our understanding of stellar evolution, a similarly intuitive and physically motivated diagnostic tool for black holes can be found in the mass--spin diagram.
 Capturing imprints of mass and angular momentum evolution, one can examine the time or redshift evolution and compare formation possibilities.

 First we examined the mass--spin diagram in the context of the three black hole mass regimes: stellar-mass black holes formed from gravitational stellar core collapse, intermediate-mass black holes possibly formed through runaway collisions or direct collapse, and supermassive black holes from light and heavy seeds.
 We approximate redshift evolution using physically motivated mass and spin prescriptions, incorporating both super-Eddington accretion and stochastic processes.
 These black hole trajectories serve as tracks in the mass--spin space, shaped by their accretion history and seed properties.
 For instance, stellar-mass BHs can spin up efficiently via fallback or disk accretion, while intermediate-mass black holes undergo diverse accretion and merger episodes, and supermassive black holes experience coherent spin-up in the early Universe and hierarchical galaxy mergers.
-The mass--spin trajectories carry a fossil record of evolutionary mechanisms, analogous to stellar tracks and clusters in the HR diagram, motivating inference of a black hole 'main sequence' driven by accretion through cosmic evolution.
+The mass--spin trajectories carry a fossil record of evolutionary mechanisms, analogous to stellar tracks and clusters in the HR diagram.

 Additionally, we provide a zoomed-in view on the stellar-mass black hole regime in a mass--spin diagram constructed with data from the COMPAS binary evolution code.
 We post-process the black hole data to obtain their spins with three models for the evolution of Wolf-Rayet tidal evolution in progenitor binaries of black-hole mergers.
 The mass--spin diagram exposes differences in modeling assumptions motivating development of comprehensive and consistent spin evolution models.
 This will be most useful in the era of future terrestrial GW detectors, where catalogs of black hole binaries are expected to expand by at least 100 times in size \cite{CE2021,ET2025}, consistent with the size of the populations utilized here.